-1. The District must dismiss a formal complaint with regard to Title IX sexual harassment if the alleged conduct:

-- a.
-Did not occur in the District's education program or activity; or - b.
+- 1. The District must dismiss a formal complaint with regard to Title IX sexual harassment if the alleged conduct: - a.
+Would not constitute sexual harassment, even if proved; - b.
+Did not occur in the Districtos education program or activity; or - c.
 Did not occur against a person in the United States. - 2.
-The District may dismiss a formal complaint with regard to Title IX sexual harassment if at any time during the investigation or determination of responsibility stage(s): - .
-A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - a.
-The respondent is no longer enrolled or employed by the District; or - b.
+The District may dismiss a formal complaint with regard to Title IX sexual harassment if at any time during the investigation or determination of responsibility stage(s): - a.
+A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - b.
+The respondent is no longer enrolled or employed by the District; or - c.
 Specific circumstances prevent the recipient from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein. - 3.
 Prior to dismissal of a complaint, the person responsible at that stage shall consult with the Superintendent. - 4.
 Upon dismissal of a formal complaint, the District must promptly send written notice of the dismissal and the reason(s) therefor simultaneously to the parties.

-The dismissal of a formal complaint under Title IX does not preclude the District from continuing any investigation or taking action relative to Non-Title IX sexual harassment or otherwise under Board policy ACA, other applicable District policies, code of conduct or administrative rules/regulations.
+The dismissal of a formal complaint under Title IX does not preclude the District from continuing any investigation or taking action under other District policies, code of conduct or administrative rules/regulations.
 In some cases, the District may have an obligation to continue an investigation and proceed under a different policy or mandated process.
-(See discussions in Sect.
-II.A and the definitions under "sexual harassment" in Sect.
-II.C).